Nintynuts/3DMigotoTools/README.md

 As well as making the data tabular, the following things are improved over a raw log:
 - Partial re-use of the same pipeline state is extrapolated per draw-call so each can be understood in isolation
 - Where Buffers are mapped (edited) or Views are cleared, an asterisk will be added to the end of the hash
+- Shaders, Buffers and Textures which have been named via Overrides in an ini or in a shader fix will be annotated.
 - 3Dmigoto Logic trace has been processed to be more readable and less verbose

 #### Generate Asset lifecycle CSV  (`Asset` function)